thenghiabk/SPRING2025.1649A.CO1104/src/L01_LinkedQueueADT/CodeExplanation.md

+In object-oriented programming (OOP), it's a common practice to define an interface before creating a class that implements it.

+An interface defines a contract or a set of methods that a class must implement.
+By defining an interface first, you can:

+1. Clearly define the required methods and their signatures.
+2. Ensure that any class that implements the interface provides the necessary functionality.
+3. Decouple the interface from the implementation, making it easier to change or replace the implementation without affecting other parts of the code.

+In the case of the `LinkedQueueADT` class, the `AbstractLinkedQueue` interface is likely defined elsewhere in the codebase, and the `LinkedQueueADT` class is implementing that interface.

+If you didn't have an existing interface, you could create the `LinkedQueueADT` class without an interface, and it would still work.
+However, by using an interface, you're following good OOP practices and making your code more maintainable and flexible.

 Let's break down the code into smaller sections and go through each part step by step.

 **Section 1: Class Definition and Constructor**